On the Search for Feedback in Reinforcement Learning: A Near-Optimal Decoupling Principle

 Noting that $\phi_t = \varphi_t^0 $, implies that (after collecting terms):

-with terminal boundary condition $\varphi_N^1 = 0$.
+with terminal boundary condition $\varphi_T^1 = 0$.
 Again, comparing Eq. \ref{f9} to Eq. \ref{f5}, and noting that $\varphi_t^0 = J_t^0$, it follows that $\varphi_t^1 = J_t^1$, for all $t$.
 This completes the proof of the result. \end{proof}

-\begin{remark} The result above shows that the cost due to the nominal action, $J_t^0(x)$ and the cost due to the linear feedback action, $J_t^1(x)$, are the same for the optimal deterministic and optimal stochastic policies, when acting on the stochastic system, given they both start at state $x$ at time $t$.
-This essentially means that the optimal deterministic policy and the optimal stochastic policy agree locally up to order $O(\epsilon^4)$. \end{remark} An important practical consequence of Proposition \ref{prop_e4} is that we can get $O(\epsilon^4)$ near-optimal performance, by wrapping the optimal linear feedback law around the nominal control sequence ($u_t = \bar{u}_t + K_t^1\delta x_t$),where $\delta x_t$ is the state deviation from the nominal $\bar{x}_t$ state, and replanning the nominal sequence when the deviation is sufficiently large.
-This is similar to the event driven MPC philosophy of \cite{ETMPC1,ETMPC2}.
-We note that the open-loop ($\bar{u}_t$) design is independent of the closed loop design ($K_t^1$) which suggests the following "decoupled" procedure to find the optimal feedback law (locally).
+\begin{remark} The result above shows that the first two terms $J_t^0(x)$ and $J_t^1(x)$ in the perturbation expansion are identical for the optimal deterministic and optimal stochastic policies, when acting on the stochastic system, given they both start at state $x$ at time $t$.
+This essentially means that the optimal deterministic policy and the optimal stochastic policy agree locally up to order $O(\epsilon^4)$. \end{remark} \begin{remark} It may also be shown that for the optimal deterministic policy, the $\epsilon^0$ term, ${\varphi}^{0}_t$, in the cost, stems from the nominal action ($\bar{u}_t$) of the control policy, the $\epsilon^2$ term, $\varphi^{1}_t$, stems from the linear feedback action of the closed-loop ($K_t^1$), while the higher-order terms stem from the higher-order terms in the feedback law. \end{remark} An important practical consequence of Proposition \ref{prop_e4} is that we can get $O(\epsilon^4)$ near-optimal performance, by wrapping the optimal linear feedback law around the nominal control sequence ($u_t = \bar{u}_t + K_t\delta x_t$), where $\delta x_t$ is the state deviation from the nominal $\bar{x}_t$ state, and replanning the nominal sequence when the deviation is sufficiently large (for convenience, we have dropped the superscript $1$ in denoting the linear feedback gain above).
+This is similar to the event-driven MPC philosophy of \cite{ETMPC1,ETMPC2}.
+In the deterministic optimal control problem, the open-loop ($\bar{u}_t$) design is independent of the closed-loop design ($K_t$) which suggests the following ``decoupled" procedure to find the optimal feedback law (locally), i.e., we may first design the optimal open-loop sequence and then find the optimal linear feedback corresponding to said open-loop sequence.